The Loop CLI

 loop in <amount in satoshis>.
 For example, you could specify the channel that the Lightning payment should arrive in using the

---external flag.
-You may set the transaction fees separately there too, or use the
+You may set the transaction fees separately using this command, or use the

 You can monitor the status of your Loop In with the command loop monitor.
 It will give you updates about your transaction.
 As soon as your on-chain transaction has one confirmation on the Blockchain, you should receive your off-chain transaction into the channel you specified.